Historic Preservation (HSPV)

 HSPV 7400 Conservation Seminar: Finishes

 The seminar will advance students' knowledge of and skills at researching, analyzing and interpreting historic architectural finishes.
 Lectures, demonstrations, hands-on exercises, case studies, and site visits will consider the history, technology, analysis, deterioration, and treatment of historic finishes.
 Guest lecturers will enlarge the subject with discussion and demonstrations of archival research of finishes, advanced methods of scientific analysis and presentation of a long-term project to analyze and conserve historic finishes at the US Treasury Building (Robert Mills).
 The course will also address historic plaster with a guest lecture and demonstration of plaster materials, application, and casting for ornamental plaster.
 We will make and apply paints and other finishes in class.
 A visit to the decorative arts studio and Philadelphia sites displaying decorative painting will complement lectures and assignments.
 Bartram's Garden, the eighteenth-century home of botanist John Bartram in West Philadelphia, will serve as a case study and subject for the final assignment.
+Successful completion of HSPV 5550 Conservation Science is required to enroll.

 Spring